micmejia/bible-dump/AMPC/Matthew/Matt 12.md

-And if I drive out the demons by [help of] Beelzebub, by whose [help] do your sons drive them out? [^j]For this reason they shall be your judges.
+And if I drive out the demons by [help of] Beelzebub, by whose [help] do your sons drive them out?
+For this reason they shall be your judges.